abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

   - relax: do structure relaxation calculation, one can use `relax_nmax` to decide how many ionic relaxations you want
   - cell-relax: do variable-cell relaxation calculation
   - nscf: do the non self-consistent electronic structure calculations.
 For this option, you need a charge density file.
 For nscf calculations with planewave basis set, pw_diag_thr should be <= 1e-3
-  - istate: For LCAO basis.
+  - get_pchg: For LCAO basis.
 Please see the explanation for variable `nbands_istate`
-  - ienvelope: Envelope function for LCAO basis.
+  - get_wf: Envelope function for LCAO basis.
 Please see the explanation for variable `nbands_istate`
   - md: molecular dynamics
   - test_memory : checks memory required for the calculation.
 The number is not quite reliable, please use it with care
   - test_neighbour : only performs neighbouring atom search